Find answers to the most common questions about the Ph.D. Fellowship Awards program.

 When can I expect my IBM Ph.D.
 Fellowship Award payment?

-The IBM Ph.D Fellowship checks are sent out to the university by August 29, 2014.
-They are shipped to the faculty member in the nomination form.
+The IBM Ph.D Fellowship checks are sent out to the university by August 28, 2015.
+They are shipped to the faculty member who submitted the nomination form.
 Checks are made payable to the student's university, unless a foundation is specified in the nomination form.

 Are IBM Ph.D.
 Fellowship Award Recipients expected to submit a report